 Youth employment law summary

-This page provides a practical overview for students, parents/guardians, and businesses.
-It is general information only and does not replace legal advice or official government guidance.
+A practical overview for students, parents/guardians, and businesses.
+General information only — not a substitute for legal advice or official government guidance.

 Important reminder